hxtree/galaxyops/README.md

 ### Architecture Guidelines

+The guide below outlines principles and standards applicable to this repository, ensuring that each piece contributes harmoniously to the overall cityscape we're constructing.

 This document adheres to the guidelines outlined in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt), which defines the standard interpretations of key words used in IETF documents.
 These key words include